deinleinT/toolset/README.md

 * The previous point has shown, that this could be very costly, especially if you want to download many specifications.
 * The common approach using this script is to download the excelfile by clicking on the excel-icon-button in the upper right corner.
 * Save the excelfile in the folder besides this script.
 * Make a copy of the downloaded excelfile.
-Name one copy of the excelfile *REFERENCE-EXCELFILE*.
-You should reuse the *REFERENCE-EXCELFILE* for any further runs of this script.
-The *REFERENCE-EXCELFILE* is maintained automatically by the script.
-If you want to know whether there are new versions of specifications available you just have do download the *LATEST-EXCELFILE* as mentioned above.
+Name one copy of the excelfile *REFERENCE-EXCELFILE.xlsx*.
+You should reuse the *REFERENCE-EXCELFILE.xlsx* for any further runs of this script.
+The *REFERENCE-EXCELFILE.xlsx* is maintained automatically by the script.
+If you want to know whether there are new versions of specifications available you just have do download the *LATEST-EXCELFILE.xlsx* as mentioned above.
 * Then run this script as follows:

 ```
-python specificationsHandler.py LATEST-EXCELFILE REFERENCE-EXCELFILE
+python specificationsHandler.py LATEST-EXCELFILE.xlsx REFERENCE-EXCELFILE.xlsx
 ```

-* The script checks whether there is a specification in the *LATEST-EXCELFILE* which is not in the *REFERENCE-EXCELFILE*.
-If this is the case, the complete row will saved into the *REFERENCE-EXCELFILE*.
+* The script checks whether there is a specification in the *LATEST-EXCELFILE.xlsx* which is not in the *REFERENCE-EXCELFILE.xlsx*.
+If this is the case, the complete row will saved into the *REFERENCE-EXCELFILE.xlsx*.
 The script also generates new columns for the version-number and the corresponding date.
 These columns refer to the online data.
-* Then, the specifications in the *REFERENCE-EXCELFILE* are distributed over several threads.
+* Then, the specifications in the *REFERENCE-EXCELFILE.xlsx* are distributed over several threads.
 Every thread connect the individual download-site of each specification and looks up which version and date is available.
 * After all threads are finished every specification version-number and date are compared with the looked up online verion-number and date.
-If there is a different version and date online than in the *REFERENCE-EXCELFILE*, the newest version will be downloaded.
+If there is a different version and date online than in the *REFERENCE-EXCELFILE.xlsx*, the newest version will be downloaded.
 * All changed specifications will be downloaded.
 The zip-files are opened and if there is only one doc- or docx-file, this file will be converted to pdf and the doc- and zipfile will be deleted.
 Otherwise the zip-file has to be handled manually.
-* If the download of the zip-file was successful, the corresponding row of the specification in the *REFERENCE-EXCELFILE* will be updated.
+* If the download of the zip-file was successful, the corresponding row of the specification in the *REFERENCE-EXCELFILE.xlsx* will be updated.
 * In the last step there are a *check-txt*-file and a *log-file* generated with additionally information.
-* Use the *REFERENCE-EXCELFILE* for following updates.
-The only thing you have to do is to download the *LATEST-EXCELFILE* as described in the first step.
+* Use the *REFERENCE-EXCELFILE.xlsx* for following updates.
+The only thing you have to do is to download the *LATEST-EXCELFILE.xlsx* as described in the first step.

 **Attention!**
 The converting into pdf might take a while, especially when you use the script the first time and many zip-files are downloaded.

 **Important remark:**
-Within the REFERENCE-EXCELFILE there will be columns generated with name *Version* and *Date* and *VersionTwo* and *DateTwo*.
+Within the REFERENCE-EXCELFILE.xlsx there will be columns generated with name *Version* and *Date* and *VersionTwo* and *DateTwo*.
 The data referring to these columns is retrieved online from the individual specification site.
 For example, consider the specification with id 36.300 --> https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=2430.
 Choose the tab *Versions*.
 The versions are sorted by the release.
 In this case the columns *Version* and *Date* correspond to the release at the top and the latest published version, *VersionTwo* and *DateTwo* always correspond to the release which comes next to the first release.
-Regarding to 36.300 the latest version (and date) of release 15 and release 14 would be checked and compared to the values which are saved in the REFERENCE-EXCELFILE.
+Regarding to 36.300 the latest version (and date) of release 15 and release 14 would be checked and compared to the values which are saved in the REFERENCE-EXCELFILE.xlsx.
 If there are newer versions available, it would be downloaded and the referring field in the column would be updated.

 ## Usage of *pdfExtracter.py*
 * Be sure, there is a folder with name *Specifications* in the same directory as this script.